hughy603/aws-entityresolution/README.md

 1. **CloudFormation Service Catalog Product**: Deployable through Service Catalog for provisioning AWS Entity Resolution infrastructure
 2. **Terraform Pipeline**: A Terraform-based data pipeline that extracts from Snowflake, processes with AWS Entity Resolution, and loads back to Snowflake
+3. **Python CLI Tool**: A command-line interface for interacting with the AWS Entity Resolution pipeline

 ## CloudFormation Service Catalog Product